jpablomch/bootstrapnas/README.md

 <img src="architecture.png" alt="BootstrapNAS Architecture" width="500"/>
 </p>

-BootstrapNAS (1) takes as input a pre-trained model.
+BootstrapNAS (1) takes a pre-trained model as input.
 (2) It uses this model to generate a weight-sharing super-network.
 (3) BootstrapNAS then applies a training strategy, and once the super-network has been trained, (4) it searches for efficient subnetworks that satisfy the user's requirements.
 (5) The configuration of the discovered sub-network(s) is returned to the user.

 ## Quickstart